andieewu/andieewu/README.md

 ### 🧑‍💻 About Me

-Hi, I'm Andieew — a passionate software developer who loves turning ideas into reality through code.
+Hi, I'm Andi — a passionate software developer who loves turning ideas into reality through code.

 - 🔭 Currently exploring **Python** and **JavaScript**
 - 🌱 Always learning new things, especially in web development